Enchanted (Taylor Swift song): Live performances

 Swift's first live performance of "Enchanted" was for an NBC Speak Now Thanksgiving Special, which broadcast on November 25, 2010.
 The TV special showcased the making of the album along with live performances on a rooftop in New York City.
 Swift included "Enchanted" on the set list for her Speak Now World Tour (2011–2012).
-During the concerts, she performed in a night gown atop a winding staircase, with ballerinas dancing in the backdrop.
-For her shows on the 1989 World Tour, she included a stripped-down mashup of "Enchanted" and "Wildest Dreams" performing on a grand piano.
-It was the only song from Speak Now performed on the Eras Tour (2023).
-During the performance she was dressed in a voluminous ballgown and surrounded by dancers dressed in sparkling, flowing dresses.
+During the concerts, she performed in a ball gown atop a winding staircase, with ballerinas dancing in the backdrop.
+Swift performed "Enchanted" at select shows of the Red Tour (2013–2014), at gigs in Denver and Portland.

-Swift included "Enchanted" on select dates of her other tours.
-During the Red Tour (2012–2013), she performed "Enchanted" at shows in Denver and Portland.
-She also performed it as a surprise song at the Reputation Stadium Tour show at MetLife Stadium on July 22, 2018.
+For her shows on the 1989 World Tour, Swift included a stripped-down mashup of "Enchanted" and "Wildest Dreams", performed on a grand piano.
+She performed "Enchanted" as a surprise song at the Reputation Stadium Tour show at MetLife Stadium on July 22, 2018.
+It was the only song from Speak Now performed on the Eras Tour (2023–2024) until the addition of "Long Live" on July 7, 2023.
+During the performance, she wore a voluminous ballgown and was surrounded by dancers in sparkling, flowing dresses.

 Critical reception

-"Enchanted" was acclaimed by critics.
+"Enchanted" received widespread acclaim by critics for its lyricism and soaring production.
 In a Rolling Stone review of Speak Now, Sheffield commented that Swift's "voice is unaffected enough to mask how masterful she has become as a singer".
 He included "Enchanted" among the best songs released by Swift, highlighting the harmony-layered coda as a "coup de grace".
 Alex Macpherson from The Guardian praised the song for showcasing "Swift's instinct for capturing emotion with astonishing exactitude – right down to the dread sneaking in at the song's close".
 Matthew Horton of BBC Music praised its radio-friendly production, and Slant Magazine critic Jonathan Keefe lauded the production for exhibiting Swift's songwriting craftsmanship, selecting "Enchanted" as one of the album's highlights.

 Erin Strecker of Billboard ranked it as the fourth most underrated Taylor Swift song in a 2014 list.
 The Daily Telegraph included it in their 2014 list of Swift's top ten songs.
 In another ranking of Swift's discography, Jane Song from Paste placed "Enchanted" among the top ten best songs released by Swift, lauding the track for Swift's songwriting resulting in a captivating narrative.
 Hannah Mylrea of NME specifically highlighted the track's "huge swooning instrumentals and [...] heartfelt chorus".
-Nate Jones from Vulture praised the production, but commented that the song "didn't need to be six minutes long".
+Nate Jones from Vulture praised the production but thought that the song's six minute duration was unnecessary.